Swishahouse: History

 A song that originally appeared on the compilation album The Day Hell Broke Loose 2, Mike Jones' "Still Tippin'", achieved mainstream success in 2004.
 The single would go on to be certified Platinum by the RIAA.
-This led to Swishahouse signing a national distribution deal with Asylum Records.
-Jones released his major-label debut, Who Is Mike Jones?, on Swishahouse/Warner Bros. in April 2005; the album was certified Platinum by the RIAA, for selling over a million copies in the United States of America, that June.
+This led to Swishablast/Swishahouse signing a national distribution deal with Asylum Records.
+Jones released his major-label debut, Who Is Mike Jones?, on Swishablast Ent.
+Warner Bros. in April 2005; the album was certified Platinum by the RIAA, for selling over a million copies in the United States of America, that June.

 Aftermath A&R Angelo Sanders said that the great advantage to independents like Swishahouse is that, "They're able to get their product out on the streets to specific regions at a greater speed than a major ...
 They're able to flood that whole Texas market with a product before the majors are able to notice what is going on out there."

-Paul Wall's major label debut, The Peoples Champ, on Swishahouse/Atlantic, was released in September 2005, eventually topping the Billboard 200.
+Swishahouse released Paul Wall's commercial debut studio album, The Peoples Champ‚ in September 2005.
+The album debuted and peaked at number one on the Billboard 200, and was ultimately certified Platinum in America.
 Before embarking on his rap career and while still at school, Wall had worked in the Swishahouse office.

 In 2006, Houston based music label Dope House Records and Swishahouse teamed up to release South Park Mexican's ninth album, When Devils Strike.
 A chopped and screwed version was also released.

 Swishahouse has archives hosted by Rice University's Center for Engaged Research and Collaborative Learning, a center under the Kinder Institute for Urban Research.
 The physical materials are hosted in the Woodson Research Center at the university's Fondren Library.
+Thanks to the business contributions of G-Dash..